dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerscale/helm/_index.md

 ---
 ### Install Helm 3.0

-Install Helm 3.0 on the master node before you install the CSI Driver for Dell PowerScale.
+Install Helm 3.0 on the master node before you install the CSI Driver for PowerScale.

 **Steps**